OpenKnowledgeMaps/headstart-react/README.md

 ## Getting started

-Since this app was bootstrappe with [Create React App](https://github.com/facebookincubator/create-react-app) you will need to have `node` installed with a version `>=6`.
+Since this app was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) you will need to have `node` installed with a version `>=6`.
 To install the necessary dependencies, issue the command `npm install` after cloning the repo.